 You’ll also work in a group to successfully pitch a game concept, and develop a prototype or ‘vertical slice’.
 Each member of your group will need to specialise in a specific area appropriate to their skills and interests, however all members should be involved in the production.

 Gaming in Contemporary Culture

-This unit explores concepts and issues central to the historical, theoretical and aesthetic dimensions of the gaming practice.
-It critically examines the position of computer games and gamers within culture and society, exploring gaming's relationship to gender, ethnicity, conflict and capital, before turning a critical eye inwards to discuss ludology and its attendant concepts, including immersion, procedural rhetoric and cyber-individualism.
+You’ll critically examine the position of computer games and gamers within culture and society, exploring gaming's relationship to gender, ethnicity, conflict and capital.
+You’ll also discuss ludology and its attendant concepts, including immersion, procedural rhetoric and cyber-individualism.

-Your third year will introduce you to the economics and management of the industry, as well as copyright, patents and legal concerns.
-You’ll work as part of a team to produce a prototype game, and you’ll also write a practice-based dissertation.
+Your third year will introduce you to the economics and management of the industry, as well as copyright, patents and legal concerns, and also give you the opportunity to showcase your own learning with your dissertation, pre-production project and final games’ prototypes.

 Final Major Project: Pre-production

 This extended period of study allows you to develop a significant body of work either individually or in a group that demonstrates your skills, interests and your aspiration for your future role within the games industry.
 You'll begin this unit by developing a project proposal through which you will define the concept, scope, audience, and purpose of your Final Major Project, you will present this through a pitch to your tutors and peers.
 Alongside this proposal you will produce a detailed production schedule committing to project milestones.